 - Parked or out-of-the-flow of traffic, including in a ferry line

 - Starting your GPS or music before you drive

 - Contacting emergency services

-Regardless of how you feel about the law, McClain Insurance hopes to keep you safe and violation free!
+Regardless of how you feel about Washington’s E-DUI law, McClain Insurance hopes to keep you safe and violation-free!
 To that end, we are offering free air vent mounted phone holders that will help you comply with Washington state’s “one finger/one swipe” requirement.
-Please stop by our office in Everett, Washington, anytime to pick up as many phone cradles as needed.
+Please stop by our office in Everett, Washington, anytime to pick up as many phone cradles as needed, while supplies last.
 We hope that this will keep you and your family safe and compliant with Washington’s E-DUI law.